The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 No main.cpp or main procedure.

-No compiler warnings for gcc, clang with -O2 optimization
+No compiler warnings for gcc, clang with optimization enabled.

-Does not call flute::readLUT
+Does not call flute::readLUT (called once by OpenRoad).

 Tcl command(s) documented in top level README.md in flow order.